 BU 11013 LEGAL ENVIRONMENT OF BUSINESS - This course is an introduction to the fundamental elements of the Anglo-American legal system and its common law origins.
 The scope of the course will include the application and operation of the legal system in the remedy of business disputes, the development and operation of the court system, and the regulation of American business and industry by the United States Government.
-Prerequisite: CP 02023 Fundamentals of Language and CP 02032 Language Lab or a score of 83 on COMPASS Reading or 19 on ACT Reading.
+Prerequisite: CP 02023 Fundamentals of Language and CP 02032 Language Lab or a score of at least 80 on COMPASS Writing or 19 on ACT English.
+This course is offered in the classroom in the fall semester and over the Internet in both the spring and summer semesters.
+ACTS equivalent course number is BLAW2003.

 BU 11023 DECISION STRATEGIES - This course explores the science of making reasoned decisions.
 Students will improve their ability to make effective decisions concerning business ethics, organizational change, and other pertinent business issues requiring problem-solving skills.
 This introductory course is designed to be taken by students pursuing business or technical studies prior to the completion of eighteen hours of coursework.
-Prerequisite: CP 02023 Fundamentals of Language and CP 02032 Language Lab or a score of 83 on COMPASS Reading or 19 on ACT Reading.
+Prerequisite: CP 02023 Fundamentals of Language and CP 02032 Language Lab or a score of at least 80 on COMPASS Writing or 19 on ACT English.